-Development compatible with a low density residential environment that complements the zone objectives.
+- a.
+Development compatible with a low density residential environment that complements the zone objectives. - b.
+Development that enhances the visual quality of the public domain.

 - a.
 Dwelling houses should be oriented primarily towards the street and the rear boundary. - b.
-Extensive blank or unarticulated walls to street frontages are discouraged. - c.
-Dwelling houses should provide a covered entry to the home at least 1.5 metres deep and clearly visible from the street. - d.
-Dwelling houses on corner allotments should be designed to provide elevations that address both street frontages. - e.
-Garages should not dominate the facade of the dwelling house or the streetscape.
-Garage doors should be as follows: - setback 1 metre from the front facade of the home - no wider than 6 metres, and - maximum 2.4 metres high.
+Attached dual occupancies should be orientated towards the street. - c.
+Extensive blank or unarticulated walls to street frontages are discouraged. - d.
+Dwelling houses should provide a covered entry to the home at least 1.5 metres deep and clearly visible from the street. - e.
+Dwelling houses on corner allotments should be designed to provide elevations that address both street frontages. - f.
+Garages should not dominate the facade of the dwelling or the streetscape.
+Garage doors should be as follows: - setback 1 metre from the front facade of the home, - no wider than 6 metres, and - maximum 2.4 metres high.